The-Electrify-Everything-Company/spark-on-aws-lambda/docs/deploysparkonlambda.md

 sam validate --template-file sam-template.yaml --lint
 ```

-## Superseded WhatsApp templates
+## History: removed legacy templates

 Earlier iterations of the WhatsApp stack lived in their own templates: first per-environment
 (`sam-template-whatsapp-api-non-prod.yaml`, `-prod.yaml`, and their `.example.yaml` counterparts), then
 consolidated into a single `sam-template-whatsapp-api.yaml` shared across environments.
-Both of those
+There was also a
-approaches are now superseded by the `WorkloadType` parameter on `sam-template.yaml` described above —
+separate `sam-template.prod.yaml` for the lineage workload before it was folded into the single
-`samconfig.yaml`'s `whatsapp-non-prod`/`whatsapp-prod` config-envs already deploy `sam-template.yaml` with
+`sam-template.yaml`.
+All of these were superseded by the `WorkloadType` parameter on `sam-template.yaml`
-`WorkloadType=whatsapp`, not `sam-template-whatsapp-api.yaml`. `sam-template-whatsapp-api.yaml` and its
+described above — `samconfig.yaml`'s `whatsapp-non-prod`/`whatsapp-prod` config-envs deploy
-predecessors, plus `sam-template.prod.yaml`, are left in place until the `WorkloadType` consolidation is
+`sam-template.yaml` with `WorkloadType=whatsapp`, not a separate template — and have since been deleted
-verified deployed in both environments, then can be deleted.
+from the repository. `cloudformation/` now contains only `sam-template.yaml` and `sam-imagebuilder.yaml`.

 ## Building and publishing a new image / template version